 Before applying, please view “Working at a wildlife rehabilitation center: things you should know.“

-Applications Open November 15, 2024, and Close January 15th, 2025
+Applications close January 15th, 2025

-Application is on bottom of page
+The application is available at the bottom of the page

 1 to 2 days per week.
-We will do our best to work with your school schedule and supply the number of internship hours you need.
+We will do our best to work with your schedule and supply the number of internship hours you need.

 A spring internship is a volunteer internship.
 It is unpaid and does not include travel or accommodations.
 What it does offer is an intense hands-on experience with rehabilitating wildlife.